mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/install/index.md

 ### Cluster Resource Requirements

 The minimum cluster size requirements for the Konvoy management cluster already account for the minimum requirements for Kommander.
+The specific request size for the Kommander pod is 256Mi and 0.1 CPU with a limit of 512Mi and 0.5 CPU.

 ### Obtaining Konvoy with Kommander